SolomonSklash/chomp-scan/README.md

 ![](screenshots/screenshot01.png)

+*If you've found any bugs using this tool, please let me know!*

 ### Scope
 Chomp Scan is a Bash script that chains together the fastest and most effective tools (in my opinion/experience) for doing the long and sometimes tedious process of recon.
 No more looking for word lists and trying to remember when you started a scan and where the output is.
 Chomp Scan can focus on a list of potentially interesting subdomains, letting you save time and focus on high-value targets.
 It can even notify you via Notica when it's done running!